dagron78/Metis_AI_RAG/docs/technical/technical_documentation.md

 - Improves retrieval precision by ensuring chunks contain complete concepts
 - Works particularly well with complex, technical, or narrative content
 - Caching mechanism minimizes the performance impact of LLM-based chunking

-### LangGraph RAG Agent Performance

-The LangGraph RAG Agent provides a more sophisticated approach to RAG:
-- Enables complex, multi-step reasoning through a state machine architecture
-- Adapts the workflow based on query characteristics and initial retrieval results
-- Provides more detailed logging and transparency throughout the RAG process
-- Supports both streaming and non-streaming responses
-- Integrates all LLM-based components (Chunking Judge, Semantic Chunker, Retrieval Judge) into a cohesive system

-While the LangGraph RAG Agent adds some overhead to the initial processing time, it provides significant benefits for complex queries that require multiple retrieval steps or query refinement.
-For simpler queries, the standard RAG engine may be more efficient.